Guy-L/parakit/README.md

 * Extracting more useful things
 * Visualization methods (drawing shapes, etc)

-To add your analysis code, go to `analysis.py` and implement `__init__`, `step` and `done`; you'll see a basic example there to help you (finding the frame with the highest number of spawned bullets).
+To add your analysis code, go to `analysis.py` and implement `__init__`, `step` and `done`; you'll see a basic example there to help you ("finding the frame with the highest number of spawned bullets and optionally displaying it").
 I decided to make this a class to give you better control over the init step, which happens right before the extraction starts (rather than during setup).
 <br>If you need screenshots, set the `requiresScreenshots` boolean at the top of the `state-reader.py` to True (RGB and Greyscale available).
 You can also disable extracting bullets, enemies and items to make extraction faster with the `requiresBullets`, `requiresEnemies` and `requiresItems` booleans respectively (True for all by default).

 ## Setup